Pacemaker Surgery: Recipient Floyd Edminston

 But he felt like he was going to pass out, so he headed to Wilkes General Hospital.
 He was transferred to Wake Forest Baptist Medical Center, where his heartbeat was recorded as low as 23 beats a minute.

 At Wake Forest Baptist Medical Center, the 82-year-old Moravian Falls man became one of the first people in the country implanted with a wireless pacemaker.
-Rick Henderson, MD, who implanted Edminston’s wireless pacemaker, is a Heart & Vascular Center cardiac electrophysiologist, a cardiologist with specialty training in the mechanism, function and performance of the heart’s electrical activities.
+Rick Henderson, MD, who performed the pacemaker surgery and implanted Edminston’s wireless pacemaker, is a Heart & Vascular Center cardiac electrophysiologist, a cardiologist with specialty training in the mechanism, function and performance of the heart’s electrical activities.

 “The new device reports diagnostic information 24 hours a day.
 Being able to detect problems sooner may help protect the patient from a heart attack or stroke,” Henderson said.